Sonia Altizer

-Sonia M. Altizer (born 1970) is an American ecologist and professor at the University of Georgia Odum School of Ecology.
+Sonia M. Altizer (born 1970) is an American ecologist and professor at the University of Georgia Department of Entomology.

 Her research includes work on animal migration, infectious disease dynamics, parasite transmission, urbanization, climate change, and butterflies.
 Altizer is a fellow of the Ecological Society of America and the American Association for the Advancement of Science.
-At the University of Georgia, she is the Martha Odum Distinguished Professor of Ecology and former Georgia Athletic Association Professor of Ecology.
+At the University of Georgia, she is a Distinguished Research Professor and Department Head of Entomology.

 Early life and education

 Altizer was born as the daughter of Jim and Chris Altizer of Watkinsville, Georgia.
 She grew up in York, Pennsylvania.
 Her passion for biology and the natural world began when she received a gift of a microscope and a grow-your-own-butterflies kit on her twelfth birthday.

 Altizer received a B.S. from Duke University in 1992 and a Ph.D. from the University of Minnesota in 1998.
 She also did a postdoctoral work at Princeton University and Cornell University.